kytos/kytos/docs/developer/rest_endpoints.rst

 See the Auth documentation to get more information about this REST Endpoints.

-Return a token if user and token is registered.
+Return a token if user and token are registered.

 .. code:: console